 In each of fiscal years 2002 and 2003, HDC used bond proceeds from its Multi-Family Housing Revenue Bonds, 2002 Series D (the "2002 Series D Bonds"), and Multi-Family Housing Revenue Bonds, 2003 Series D (the "2003 Series D Bonds"), to purchase a subordinated position in a 100% participation interest in a portion of the cash flows from a pool of mortgage loans the City had previously securitized in 1996.
 This pool is known as the Sheridan Trust II and HDC's purchased asset is the Sheridan Trust II Class B Certificate.
-Upon completion of the 2003 transaction, HDC's participation interest covered all of the City's cash flows from the Sheridan Trust II.
+Upon completion of the 2003 transaction, HDC's participation interest included the City's total cash flow from the Sheridan Trust II.
 In September 2005, the senior lien interests were satisfied and HDC became the primary beneficiary of the Sheridan Trust II.
-At that time, therefore, the loan asset was added to HDC's statement of net position and was valued at its principal amount.
+At that time, therefore, the loan asset was added to HDC's Statement of Net Position and was valued at its principal amount.